fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > "When the believers cross the Hellfire, they will be stopped at a small arched bridge (Qantarah) before entering the paradise and will be given retribution for injustices between them until they become purified.
 (Then) they will be permitted to enter Jannah.
 So, by the One in Whose Hands is my soul, they will know their way to their homes in Jannah, better than they know their ways to their homes in dunya."
 > [Saheeh Al-Bukhari]

 Al-Qantarah is a small bridge after the Siraat that the believers will have to cross before entering Jannah.
-Allahسبحانه وتعالى   will ask the believers to settle their issues here.
+Allah will ask the believers to settle their issues here.

 There is a hadith narrated in Mustadarak al-Haakim with an authentic chain that states that there will be two men from this Ummah that will come before Allah.
 One man will say, “so and so has transgressed against me and I want from his good deeds.”
 Allah will tell him, “do you see this great palace in paradise?”
 And the man will look at the palace, and Allah will say to him, “it will belong to you if you forgive your brother today.”
 And the man will forgive him.
 Rasulullah ﷺ   said at the end of this hadith “safeguard yourselves from Allah, and reform and reconcile amongst yourselves, indeed Allah will reconcile between the believers (on the Day of Judgment).”